BackdoorDan/cubicflow.com/_pages/services.md

 <br>

 It is typical - especially early in the development process - to have a high level of iteration of ideas and concepts, before focusing in on a particular stack of solutions.
 We use this '10x' phase to explore an array of diverse ideas, perspectives, and design solutions.
-Honing and focusing in on the strongest solutions defines a Minimal Value Product&nbsp;for&nbsp;the&nbsp;project.
+Honing and focusing in on the strongest solutions defines a Minimal Viable Product&nbsp;for&nbsp;the&nbsp;project.

 <br><br>